wavefrontHQ/wavefront-operator-for-kubernetes/README.md

 See [Configuration](#configuration) section below to learn about Custom Resource Configuration.

+**Note**: For migrating from existing helm chart, see [migrate from helm installation](MIGRATION.md#migrate-from-helm-installation) for more information.

 ## Manual

 Create a directory named wavefront-operator-dir and download the [wavefront-operator.yaml](https://raw.githubusercontent.com/wavefrontHQ/wavefront-operator-for-kubernetes/main/deploy/kubernetes/wavefront-operator.yaml)